How can we help our teams find more balance?

 — substance abuse as a coping mechanism to deal with stress

 My research revealed that this was not simply a result of their gruelling work schedules or the lack of free time: many chefs struggle to unwind even on their days off.
 Some choose extreme measures when those consequences get out of hand: quitting their brigades, choosing less demanding jobs for which they are overqualified or leaving the industry altogether.
-The Centre for London in their recent report found work-life balance to be the biggest factor affecting retention in kitchens.
+The Centre for London in their recent report found work-life balance to be one of the biggest factors affecting retention in kitchens.
+And a survey conducted by Fine Dining Lovers revealed work-life balance to be as much of a challenge to senior leadership as it is to the rest of the team.

 This is a scenario that we can no longer afford to ignore as an industry.

-Rather than trying to strike a balance between our careers and other aspects of our lives, we can instead integrate them so that they complement and support each other.
-Not only will this impact how we show up to every shift, but work-life integration will also ensure that we enjoy long, successful careers.
+Rather than trying to strike a balance between their careers and other aspects of their lives, Love Letters to Chefs teaches chefs to see how these two aspects influence and impact each other.
+Not only will this affect how they show up to every shift, but having a framework that shows them how they can bring balance to their lives will also ensure that they enjoy long, sustainable careers.

-I visit restaurant teams to deliver workshops on work-life integration, and also to raise awareness of what they can do to implement it in their lives.
-Although as a former pastry chef I examine the issue through the lens of our kitchen culture, the teachings are seen to be valuable for the entire team – the challenge chefs face is universal to all sections of the restaurant.
+Although as a former pastry chef Ishwariya examines the issue through the lens of our kitchen culture, the teachings are seen to be valuable for the entire team – the challenge chefs face is universal to all sections of the restaurant.

 The series comprises two workshops: